 The British love affair with all things Mexican doesn’t stop there.
 Restaurants and street food vendors have been popping up all across the country, serving an array of vibrant, delicious tasting burritos, fajitas and quesadillas.

 We’re certainly not complaining.
-In fact, we’ve put together our own tasty Mexican recipe for you to try!
+In fact, we’ve put together our own tasty Mexican recipe for you to try with our Super Grains!

 This year has seen the rise of a spice used traditionally in Indian culture and cooking.
 Turmeric, a key ingredient in curry powder, is becoming increasingly popular for its anti-inflammatory, anti-oxidant and anti-chronic properties, and is also thought to help ease joint pain, osteoarthritis and Crohn’s Disease.
 So far we’ve seen the seasoning showing up in many interesting, delicious recipes; from traditional chicken curries to lattes, juices, and even ice cream!